aswath160598/aswath160598/README.md

 ### About Me

 👨🏻‍💻 Hello!
-I'm Aswath, an enthusiastic software professional at the intersection of Data Engineering and Data Science.
+I'm Aswath, an enthusiastic software professional focused mainly on Cloud Computing, Data Engineering and Data Science.
 Here's a glimpse into what defines me:
 - 💻
 - 🔬 As a Research Enthusiast, I have contributed to various Research Publications and collaborated with multiple Research Institutes
 - 🔧 As a Data Engineer, I design and build robust data pipelines, ensuring efficient data ingestion, storage, and processing.